 Antireflux surgery, on the other hand, prevents stomach contents from coming up into the esophagus.

-Both types of treatment seem to reduce the risk of esophageal cancer, according to a study of nearly 1 million people with reflux conducted over a 50-year period by researchers at the Karolinska Institutet in Sweden.
+Both types of treatment seem to reduce the risk of esophageal cancer, according to a

 The study showed a drop in cancer cases after treatment with medication or surgery, with risk falling to the same level as the general population among people with reflux within 15 years of getting either type of intervention.